 How did 3D printing help you make this Baby Yoda?
 Instead of machining parts for days to test a design, it could be done in a matter of hours.
 Almost everything in my Baby Yoda's head is 3D printed.
 Additionally, I 3D-printed the molds to make the skin.
 Traditionally, you make a plaster outer mold and then go back and make a plaster core.
 Since I already had the digital model, I skipped those steps and printed the molds and core.

 How did you get Baby Yoda to blink and move like the robot was alive?
 Programming the animation is a pretty tedious process because it has to be done with keyframes, but you build up the sequences a little at a time, adding more quirks and little movements to help with the illusion.
 Once I got the animation sequence to a point where I could loop sleepy/grumpy/happy, I loaded that into the servo controller so that it would loop continuously.
 I applied the final skin and full costume.

+Does Baby Yoda talk or make vocal sounds?
 He does not currently talk, but the servo controller board has several available outputs that can be configured to trigger an external sound board.
 This is in the works as we speak.
 Eventually, I will be able to have the Baby do a basic keep-alive sequence (blinking eyes, looking around) but also be able to remotely trigger special sequences like happy, sad, grumpy or sleepy.

+How was Baby Yoda's skin, hair and costume made?
 I enlisted the help of my friend Lauren Markland (who works as a prop maker at Universal Studios) to cast the silicone skins, seam them, paint them, and hand-punch the hair.
 Silicone was chosen for its translucency, which really helps the character feel real.

 The hair on his head is individually punched one at a time with a tiny needle, which took days to complete.
 Since I don't sew, I asked another friend Lindsay Hamilton (who is a movie costumer) to make the coat, which is often referred to as the "potato sack."

+Why will this Baby Yoda will be such a welcome visitor at the children's hospitals you plan to visit?
 Baby Yoda is universally cute, hands down.
 In the few public outings we've had, everyone melts.
 He's a happiness maker.
 Everything about him is designed to trigger the human nurturing instincts.

+Which hospitals will you be visiting first?
 The first hospital is in mid-April.
 Hopefully we can line up more.
 Usually you have to coordinate things months in advance to synchronize with treatment schedules and such.
 Luckily I was able to tag onto a visit that had already been arranged.
 I'd love to eventually set up a whole tour of Southern California hospitals.